Scenic:

 Today's autonomous systems rely heavily on the use of machine learning components trained on large amounts of data.
 Even so, it is expensive to collect relevant data and test these systems in the real world in a manner that captures typical data distributions and also covers edge cases.
 Therefore, simulators are widely adopted in the robotics and computer vision community to train, test, and debug autonomous and semi-autonomous systems.
 However, working directly with simulators can be too low-level and problem-specific.
 To support the design lifecycle of autonomous/semi-autonomous systems, one needs to raise the level of abstraction above individual simulators and provide a formal framework for world modeling.
 Such a world model can help reason about the safety of a system and facilitate data generation and sim-to-real validation, as well as help to interpret, validate, share, or re-use training and test scenarios across the community.

-The objective of this tutorial is to introduce SCENIC, an open-source, domain-specific probabilistic programming language for world modeling that addresses the above needs.
-SCENIC is designed to model and generate interactive (or reactive), multi-agent scenarios in a manner portable to any simulator.
-In SCENIC, users can precisely model a stochastic environment in which an autonomous/semi-autonomous system operates, can perform a variety of design and analysis tasks, and can communicate them as interpretable programs.
-SCENIC has a variety of demonstrated use cases, including synthetic data generation, data augmentation, debugging and retraining and redesign of perception components, sim-to-real validation, testing safety of autonomous system both in simulation and in the real world, training reinforcement learning agents in multiplayer settings, and more.
-To achieve these goals, SCENIC has been designed to be (i) intuitive to learn, (ii) probabilistic to capture the uncertainty and stochasticity in the real world, (iii) simulator-agnostic, and (iv) open-source and in the public domain for external members to contribute.
+The objective of this tutorial is to introduce Scenic, an open-source, domain-specific probabilistic programming language for world modeling that addresses the above needs.
+Scenic is designed to model and generate interactive (or reactive), multi-agent scenarios in a manner portable to any simulator.
+In Scenic, users can precisely model a stochastic environment in which an autonomous/semi-autonomous system operates, can perform a variety of design and analysis tasks, and can communicate them as interpretable programs.
+Scenic has a variety of demonstrated use cases, including synthetic data generation, data augmentation, debugging and retraining and redesign of perception components, sim-to-real validation, testing safety of autonomous system both in simulation and in the real world, training reinforcement learning agents in multiplayer settings, and more.
+To achieve these goals, Scenic has been designed to be (i) intuitive to learn, (ii) probabilistic to capture the uncertainty and stochasticity in the real world, (iii) simulator-agnostic, and (iv) open-source and in the public domain for external members to contribute.

 Details & Schedule